AI-Group-STAR-Lab-UW/yakama-nation-roadway-safety-data-portal/README.md

 [Node.js](https://nodejs.org/en/) needs to be installed to use `npm` and `webpack` for client code development and deployment.

 ### Steps to set up and run the tool
 - Check if the API server run successfully.
 Go to [http://128.95.29.72:3010](http://128.95.29.72:3010) and see if the website shows `Yakama Nation Roadway Safety Data Portal API Server Running!`.
+You can also customize your own API Server based on the given datasets.
+The path is set in `./yakama-nation-roadway-safety-data-portal/yakama-nation-roadway-safety-data-portal/src/constants/domain.js`, which can be replaced by customized API server urls.

 - Git clone source code from this repository and install all dependencies.

 ```
  git clone https://github.com/AI-Group-STAR-Lab-UW/yakama-nation-roadway-safety-data-portal.git
- cd yakama-nation-roadway-safety-data-portal
+ cd yakama-nation-roadway-safety-data-portal/yakama-nation-roadway-safety-data-portal/
  npm install
 ```